Smooth $\mathbb{Q}$-homology planes satisfying the Negativity Conjecture: Preliminaries

-The main tool to study surfaces of log general type is the logarithmic Bogomolov-Miyaoka-Yau inequality.
-For a convenient formulation see \cite[Corollary 2.5]{Palka-exceptional_Qhp}.
-One of its consequences is the following lemma, which will be of key importance for us.
+The main tool to study surfaces of log general type ($\kappa=2$) is the logarithmic Bogomolov-Miyaoka-Yau inequality \cite{KobNakSak-ball_quotients,Langer_log_Euler_and_appl}, see \cite[Corollary 2.5]{Palka-exceptional_Qhp}.
+One of its consequences is the following result, which will be of key importance for us.
 The main idea of its proof appeared in \cite{MiTs-lines_on_qhp} (cf.\ \cite[II.3.11]{Miyan-OpenSurf}), where it was shown that a smooth $\Q$HP contains no curve isomorphic to $\C^{1}$.

 \begin{lem}[\cite{GM-Affine_lines_on_Qhp}] Let $S$ be a smooth \QHP of log general type.
 Then $S$ contains no topologically contractible curves. \end{lem}